San Leandro, California: Spanish and Mexican eras

 The Spanish settlers called these natives Costeños, or 'coast people,' and the English-speaking settlers called them Costanoans.
 San Leandro was first visited by Europeans on March 20, 1772, by Spanish soldier Captain Pedro Fages and the Spanish Catholic priest Father Crespi.

 San Leandro is located on the Rancho San Leandro and Rancho San Antonio Mexican land grants.
 Its name refers to Leander of Seville, a sixth-century Spanish bishop.
 Both land grants were located along El Camino Viejo, modern 14th Street / State Route 185.

 The smaller land grant, Rancho San Leandro, of approximately 9000 acre, was given to José Joaquín Estudillo in 1842.
 The larger, Rancho San Antonio, of approximately 44000 acre, was given to another Spanish soldier, Don Luis Maria Peralta, in 1820.
 Beginning in 1855, two of Estudillo's sons-in-law, John B. Ward and William Heath Davis, laid out the townsite that would become San Leandro, bounded by the San Leandro Creek on the north, Watkins Street on the east, Castro Street on the south, and on the west by the longitude lying a block west of Alvarado Street.
 The city has a historical Portuguese American population dating from the 1880s, when Portuguese laborers from Hawaii or from the Azores began settling in the city and established farms and businesses.
-By the 1910 census, they had accounted for nearly two-thirds of San Leandro's population.
+By the 1910 census, the Portuguese community accounted for nearly two-thirds of San Leandro's population.